 An eco-friendly corporate gifting company whose mission is to make sustainability accessible to all businesses and who aim to promote gender inclusivity in all aspects of their operations.
 From renaming gift boxes to providing more genderless products to being more mindful of their use of pronouns in posts and blogs, Good Earth Gifting has made strides in pivoting their inclusive communication and language.

 And since every person has their own particular taste and style, especially if you don't know them that well, it could be daunting to figure out what to give as a great present that is also good for the planet.
 Good Earth Gifting has a selection of great gender-neutral gift boxes containing eco-friendly replacements to everyday essentials, from exclusively Canadian brands.
-With packages ranging from self-care to household, these make for perfect gifts that have a little bit of everything for everyone.
+With packages ranging from self-care to welcome home, these make for perfect gifts that have a little bit of everything for everyone.

 Their commitment to the environment is exemplified by their sustainable practices and Pay-It-Forward Program.
 In alignment with the United Nations Sustainable Development Goals, they are commitment to protect Life Below Water through Oceana Canada, and Life On Land through Replant.ca Environmental.